Kornelch/ChroTeMoVi/UserManual.md

 ![Debian and Python version](http://i.imgur.com/phDtv4Q.png)

-You can check, if you do note have python-visual library installed (as dependency of some other application).
-First, open terminal and call Python console (just type `python` and press Enter in Terminal).
+You can check if you do not have python-visual library installed (as dependency of some other application).
+First, open the Terminal and call Python console (just type `python` and press Enter in Terminal).
 Then type `from visual import *` and press Enter.
 If you see error message, you need to install library, so follow further steps.

 Before you start, make sure that your network connection is up and running.
 We  also assume that you have working Linux, capable for updating (`apt-get update`, `apt-get install`) and you are able to use ***Terminal***.